Rules & Resources

 There have been times where people have really been struggling, and the entire camp would rally together for them.
 Everyone I have met at Camp Traction, at Electric Forest, and at the Jellyfish tent have been people with open hearts, open minds, and a lot of love to give.
 I took away new friendships that have lasted until today.
 All that was required was being a little willing to take a risk and stick my hand out (or arms out for a hug) to some people I didn’t know.
 It is a family, make no mistake.” – Mike

 Camp Traction hosts a FREE clean and sober group campsite that is alcohol and substance free.
 This crew’s primary purpose is to provide an empowering home base for those who would like to participate in a clean and sober experience.
-While there is no additional cost, you must register with the group for each weekend.

 If you are joining Camp Traction you must purchase a Camp Traction Group Camp ticket ($0).
 Each person who would like to join Camp Traction must have a GA Camping Wristband to access the festival.